AtobaAzul/UncompromisingMode/README.md

 Join the discord server if you wish to collaborate as a dev, artist or tester.

-You can also join simply to discuss and suggest ideas.
+You can also join simply to discuss, suggest and vote on ideas.

 ## How to contribute code